Nintendo Switch Rumors: ‘Super Smash Bros.’ Hinted By Reggie Fils-Aime

 Could a Nintendo Switch Super Smash Bros. release date happen?
 According to a possible slip of the tongue by Nintendo of America President Reggie Fils-Aime, it just might.

 Fils-Aime was asked about Nintendo’s online subscription details, making a bold step to join the trend set by Sony and Microsoft when the almost literal gaming giant said something he might not have intended to.
-It could easily have been a theoretical statement and generally unrelated.
+It could easily have been a theoretical statement and unrelated.

-The first indication that fighting games could hit the Nintendo Switch came from a leak by Hori, listing a number of accessories the hybrid console would have at launch.
+The first indication that fighting games could hit the Nintendo Switch came from a leak by Hori, listing some accessories the hybrid console would have at launch.
 One of those accessories was an arcade stick, the kind of thing arcade purists prefer to use for games like Street Fighter and Mortal Kombat.
 It just feels more natural to older gamers.

 Of course, Nintendo has their own fighting game franchise, taking elements from Capcom’s Power Stone series and pitting a collection of their own characters against each other.
 In previous installments, Smash Bros. has even used characters from third-party developers, such as Mega Man, Solid Snake, and Ryu.
 It’s unknown if the first two would make it into a Nintendo Switch port of Super Smash Bros. since the creators of those characters have left their respective companies.